ICS/BIA : Update on Ventilator Associated Pneumonia

 About this study day:

-Join us online on Wednesday 5th of Febuary for an overview of the latest updates and advances in Ventilator Associated Pneumonia
+Join us online on Wednesday 5th of Febuary for an overview of the latest updates and advances in Ventilator Associated Pneumonia.
+This Study Day is organised jointly with the British Infection Association and is open to BIA members at the ICS member rate.

 Ventilator-associated pneumonia is the commonest nosocomial infection in intensive care.
 The past decade has produced a revolution in our understanding of VAP.
 This study way will provide updates on the prevention, diagnosis and management of VAP, covering the latest evidence.